resiliencelab/resiliencelab.github.io/_pages/thm2-landscapes.md

 To surmount the near-lack of data on this, we model landscape dynamics by leveraging spatial patterning, individual trait, and spatial time series data.
 This informs classical debates among competing hypotheses and reveals locations most sensitive to disturbance (climate change, invasions).

-<ins>Fisheries.</ins> Across 36 species, population dynamics vary greatly among locations.
-This was often due to gradients, for instance when all populations share a thermal response curve, but die-offs happen only in southern populations where absolute temperatures are greater.
+[Large Marine Ecosystems.](/files/papers2/Karatayev et al 2025 PNAS.pdf) Across 36 species, we find that the processes underpinning population dynamics vary greatly among locations.
+This was often due to environmental gradients, for instance when all populations share a thermal response curve, but die-offs happen only in southern populations where absolute temperatures are greater.
 The ongoing loss of latitudinal temperature and productivity gradients on the US Northeast Shelf, then, could homogenize dynamics and cause frequent, large-scale population declines (_In revision_).

 <p align="center"> <img src="/files/landscape dynamics.png" width=525> </p>